ibm-cloud-docs/cloud-activity-tracker/services/at_events_rc.md

 # Service instance events
 {: #at_events_rc}

-As a security officer, auditor, or manager, you can use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with the {{site.data.keyword.Bluemix}} services.
+As a security officer, auditor, or manager, you can use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with the {{site.data.keyword.cloud_notm}} services.
 {:shortdesc}

 {{site.data.keyword.cloudaccesstrailfull}} is deprecated.
 As of 9 May 2019, you cannot provision new {{site.data.keyword.cloudaccesstrailshort}} instances.
 Existing premium plan instances are supported until 30 September 2019.
 To continue monitoring the activity of your {{site.data.keyword.cloud_notm}} account, provision an instance of the [{{site.data.keyword.at_full}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).